Dedicated team to build a

 Product development never exists apart from services: delivery, warranty, customer support, etc.

-Service design is a concept of planning and organizing, that includes people, infrastructure, communications and material components.
-It helps to improve quality of service and overall customer experience, as a result.
+Service design is a concept of planning and organizing, that includes people, infrastructure, communications, and material components.
+It helps to improve the quality of service and overall customer experience, as a result.

-- List all the actions a client has to perform to get and use your product (or service, if you are a service provider).
+- List all the actions a client has to perform to get and use your working product (or service, if you are a service provider).

 - List all the actions you have to take to get a client and deliver your value proposition.